nuclio/nuclio/docs/setup/gke/getting-started-gke.md

 ```
 You can see from the sample output that the deployed function `helloworld` is running and using port `42089`.

-Since the function is exposed using a `nodePort`, you can run the following CLI command to invoke it:
+Because the function is exposed using a `nodePort`, you can run the following CLI command to invoke it:

 ```sh
 nuctl invoke helloworld --method POST --body '{"hello":"world"}' --content-type "application/json"